Skip to main content

 Hedging and Confidence Signals

 LLMs sometimes hedge when they are uncertain — phrases like "I believe," "approximately," or "it is possible that."
-These hedge phrases are not proof of hallucination, but they correlate with lower factual accuracy.
+These phrases are not proof of hallucination, but they correlate with lower factual accuracy.
 When an LLM is confident and correct, it rarely hedges.

 Python